MYTHS ABOUT ROSACEA

 No. This is untrue.
 While there is no question that most people don't like the appearance of a red, flushed face with telangiectasias ("broken capillaries"), the condition can be quite disabling.

 However, rosacea differs from acne in that it is associated with blood vessel overgrowth and it does not scar (unlike acne).
-Also, the triggers are different – for example, ultraviolet light flares rosacea whereas acne is temporarily improved by exposure to ultraviolet light.
+Also, the triggers are different.
+For example, ultraviolet light flares rosacea whereas acne is temporarily improved by exposure to ultraviolet light.

 Many of the conditions that we see in day to day dermatology and our cosmetic practice resolve spontaneously (e.g. hives, some rashes, folliculitis) but rosacea is essentially always progressive (it worsens in the majority of cases if it is not treated).

 Why?
 This is because the blood vessels of the skin that give rosacea its red appearance start deep in the skin (i.e. not yet visible to the naked eye) but these tiny blood vessels grow inexorably toward the skin surface as a response to low grade sunshine (particularly the UV-A wavelengths).

 Rosacea can also affect the neck and the chest (confusingly referred to as "poikiloderma of Civatte" - don't be misled - it is the same thing…) as well as the eyes and in severe cases, the deep soft tissue of the nose (called rhinophyma).

-No; this is a very common misconception.
+No, but this is a very common misconception.
 Many people with rosacea do not drink alcohol at all.
-However, alcohol, like spicy foods, excess heat, aspirin, caffeine and psychologic stress can flare rosacea, but none of these actually cause the condition.
+However, alcohol, like spicy foods, excess heat, aspirin, caffeine and psychological stress can flare rosacea, but none of these actually cause the condition.

-This is statement is remarkably false.
-However, rosacea patients correctly observe that chemical sunscreens actually flare their condition – this is decisively true.
-Look for – and avoid – the common offenders: oxybenzone, avobenzone, octisalate, octocrylene, homosalate and octinoxate.
+This statement is remarkably false.
+However, rosacea patients correctly observe that chemical sunscreens actually flare their condition.
+This is decisively true.
+Look for, and avoid, the common offenders: oxybenzone, avobenzone, octisalate, octocrylene, homosalate and octinoxate.